Cambridge, Massachusetts: 20th century

 After the 1950s, the city's population began to decline slowly as families tended to be replaced by single people and young couples.
 In Cambridge Highlands, the technology company Bolt, Beranek, & Newman produced the first network router in 1969 and hosted the invention of computer-to-computer email in 1971.
 The 1980s brought a wave of high technology startups.
 Those selling advanced minicomputers were overtaken by the microcomputer.
-Cambridge-based VisiCorp made the first spreadsheet software for personal computers, Visicalc, and helped propel the Apple II to major consumer success.
+Cambridge-based VisiCorp made the first spreadsheet software for personal computers, VisiCalc, and helped propel the Apple II to consumer success.
 It was overtaken and purchased by Cambridge-based Lotus Development, maker of Lotus 1-2-3 (which was, in turn, replaced in by Microsoft Excel).

 The city continues to be home to many startups.
-Kendall Square was a major software hub through the dot-com boom and today hosts offices of such technology companies as Google, Microsoft, and Amazon.
+Kendall Square was a software hub through the dot-com boom and today hosts offices of such technology companies as Google, Microsoft, and Amazon.
 The Square also now houses the headquarters of Akamai.

 In 1976, Harvard's plans to start experiments with recombinant DNA led to a three-month moratorium and a citizen review panel.
 In the end, Cambridge decided to allow such experiments but passed safety regulations in 1977.
 This led to regulatory certainty and acceptance when Biogen opened a lab in 1982, in contrast to the hostility that caused the Genetic Institute, a Harvard spinoff, to abandon Somerville and Boston for Cambridge.
 The biotech and pharmaceutical industries have since thrived in Cambridge, which now includes headquarters for Biogen and Genzyme; laboratories for Novartis, Teva, Takeda, Alnylam, Ironwood, Catabasis, Moderna Therapeutics, Editas Medicine; support companies such as Cytel; and many smaller companies.

-By the end of the 20th century, Cambridge had one of the most costly housing markets in the Northeastern United States.
-While considerable class, race, and age diversity existed, it became more challenging for those who grew up in the city to afford to remain.
-The end of rent control in 1994 prompted many Cambridge renters to move to more affordable housing in Somerville and other Massachusetts cities and towns.
+Rent control

+During the era of rent control in Massachusetts, at least 20 percent of all rent-controlled apartments in Cambridge housed the rich.
+The vast majority housed middle- and high-income earners.
+In an independent study conducted of 2/3 of the rent-controlled apartments in Cambridge in 1988, 246 were households headed by doctors, 298 by lawyers, 265 by architects, 259 by professors, and 220 by engineers.
+There were 2,650 with students, including 1,503 with graduate students.